gbif/portal-feedback/README.md

 * add appropriate labels
 * (for portal and api) move to relevant repo and resolve

+This also means that for portal and api isues there is little point in starting a discussion on the issue before it has been moved.

 ## Notifications
 You can change how and how often to be notified of activity here: https://github.com/settings/notifications